 Instructions

-- Note -Save the water and use it in the curry later.
-You can use other veggies to make this curry.
-I have mentioned them below.
+- Note – You can save the water and use it in the curry later.

-- Add 1 cup of sour yogurt to a medium size bowl.
+- Add yogurt to a medium-sized bowl.
 Whisk the yogurt using a wire whisk until smooth.

-- Add 1 cup of water and ½ teaspoon turmeric powder to the bowl and mix well.
-Keep the bowl aside.
+- Add water, salt, and turmeric powder to the bowl and mix well.

 - Note – You can use the water left from cooking the pumpkin.

-- Add this paste to the whisked yogurt and mix well.
+- Add the coconut paste to the bowl and mix well.

 - Transfer the yogurt mixture to a cooking pan.
-Add the cooked pumpkin to the pan and cook the curry on low heat.
+Add the cooked pumpkin to the pan and stir to combine.

-- Once the oil is hot, add ½ teaspoon mustard seeds, ¼ teaspoon asafoetida, 2-3 whole dry red chilies, and 10-12 whole curry leaves, and let them crackle for a few seconds.
+- Once the oil is hot, add mustard seeds, asafetida, dry red chilies, and curry leaves, and let them crackle for 4-5 seconds.

 - Pour the tempering over the kuzhambu.
 Mix well and serve hot with rice.